Committee for Economic Development

-The Committee for Economic Development of The Conference Board (CED) is an American nonprofit and nonpartisan public policy think tank.
-The board of trustees consist primarily of senior corporate executives from a range of U.S. industries and sectors.
-The organization has been credited with helping to create the Marshall Plan.
+The Committee for Economic Development of The Conference Board (CED) is an American nonprofit and nonpartisan public policy think tank founded in 1942.
+The board of trustees consists primarily of senior corporate executives from a range of U.S. industries and sectors.
+CED has been credited with helping to create the Marshall Plan.

 History

 According to Fortune the organization "originated in the Commerce Department" in 1942 and was created to encourage collaborative research among business leaders, economists, and New Deal politicians "to promote free enterprise and full employment, paying particular attention to the needs of small business".

 The first business leaders on board were Paul G. Hoffman, president of Studebaker Corporation; William Benton, co-founder of Benton & Bowles advertising firm; and Marion B. Folsom, treasurer of Eastman Kodak Company.
 CED was first formed to help the U.S. economy transition from a wartime to peacetime economy.
 At the end of World War II, CED worked to garner support among the American business community for the Marshall Plan.

 In January 2015, the Committee for Economic Development merged with The Conference Board.
 Both are non-partisan, non-lobbying, and have trustees drawn mainly from the business community.